oracle-samples/maa/wls-hydr/README.md

 9. (Optional) Create a DB system and configure Oracle Data Guard between the primary and the OCI DB.
 You can do this before or after executing the framework (refer to https://docs.oracle.com/en/solutions/configure-standby-db/index.html).

-## Replication/Pull (initial replication from primary)
-### Using the framework
+## Replication (First Pull or Manual Upload)
-In the initial pull step, the file system contents from the primary hosts are copied to an stage folder in the bastion host.
-You provide, in the _prem.env_ configuration file, the connection details to the primary hosts and the folders names (nodes IPs, users etc. Then, the tool copies the contents from the OHS and the WebLogic hosts to the bastion node.
+In the initial **pull** step, the file system contents **from the primary** hosts are copied to an stage folder in the bastion host.
 In the next phases, the tool will introspect this information and push it to the OCI compute instances once they are created.

 - Prepare:
     - Prepare the stage folder in the bastion.
 If you don't have enough disk space for the copies, you can create an OCI FSS or a new block volume and mount it on the bastion.
-    - Edit the `<WLS-HYDR_BASE>/config/prem.env` and provide the values used by your system (the file contains a description of each entry).
+    - Edit the `<WLS-HYDR_BASE>/config/prem.env` and provide the values used by your primary system (the file contains a description of each entry).
+    > NOTE: Provide the IP values even if there is no connectivity.
+The tool requires this info to know the number of nodes.
-    - Edit the _replication.properties_ file and provide the values for the folders as they are in primary (the file contains a description of each entry).
+    - Edit the `replication.properties` file and provide the values for the folders as they are in primary (the file contains a description of each entry).

+### First Pull Using the Framework
+When there is SSH connectivity from the bastion to the WLS and OHS primary hosts, use the tool to retrieve the contents using pull replication.
 - Run the replication script:
     - `<WLS-HYDR_BASE>/lib/DataReplication.py pull`
 - Validate results: